From Dr. Natalie Meiri’s Clinical Pearl Stories:

 Stephanie’s chiropractic treatment for peripheral neuropathy in the arm and hand started at 3 times a week for 2 weeks and then 1 time a week for 2 months.
 Firstly, her treatments included chiropractic adjustment/ manipulation to her right shoulder, both wrists, hands, cervical (neck) and thoracic (mid back) spine.
 Secondly, soft tissue therapy (myofascial release, pressure point and various relaxation procedures) at the entrapment sites of the median nerve in each arm was given.
 Thirdly, modalities (cold/heat therapy and electric muscle stimulation) were administered.
 Finally, exercises for stretching, strenghening, and better posture were recommended.

 Stephanie started feeling better gradually in her neck, mid back and right shoulder.
 Moreover, Stephanie got relief and function back in her wrists and hands without surgery!

-Meiri Chiropractic in North Palm Beach offers chiropractic treatment for peripheral neuropathy in the arm and hand.
+Meiri Chiropractic in West Palm Beach offers chiropractic treatment for peripheral neuropathy in the arm and hand.
 Dr. Natalie Meiri will examine, diagnose and determine the best course of treatment for you.
-Call us at 561-253-8984 in North Palm Beach to schedule an appointment at our chiropractic clinic and start getting the relief you need.
+Call us at 561-253-8984 in West Palm Beach to schedule an appointment at our chiropractic clinic and start getting the relief you need.